-What Is the Price Levels Indicator?
+What Is the Price Levels Indicator add-on?

 Three price levels are plotted by default:

 - Highest Price Level (100%) - The maximum traded price of an instrument over a specific period of time (red line on the above screenshot)

 - Middle Price Level (50%) - The average of the maximum and minimum traded price over a specific period of time (yellow line on the above screenshot)

 - Lowest Price Level (0%) - The minimum traded price of an instrument over a specific period of time (green line on the above screenshot)